-• Oral Exam (55 mins)
+• Oral Exam (45-55 mins)

 - Each qualifying class will have a list of concepts/themes that will be provided to students and faculty by May.
 The concept lists will be generated by the faculty member teaching the class and reviewed by the Graduate Committee and then the full faculty.
 Students should be conversant in the topics and be able to talk across topics and understand the relationship between topics-the goal is to demonstrate fluency in the field. - o Students are encouraged to work with peers and faculty members throughout the summer to review their understanding of these concepts. - During the exam, faculty panels will select some of these concepts and ask students to demonstrate their understanding.
 Students may bring notes to the exam, but the expectation is that students will be conversant and not reliant on the notes. - Faculty will ask questions about the mini research studies as well.
-An example question might be: "In your research study, you proposed to explore X. Please explain the alignment across your research questions, selected frameworks, and proposed method." - o Faculty will also ask questions related to students' narratives.
+An example question might be: "In your research study, you proposed to explore X. Please explain the alignment across your research questions, selected frameworks, and proposed methods." - o Faculty will also ask questions related to students' cover letters.

-Faculty members will work hard to communicate exam results to students quickly.
+Faculty members will work hard to communicate exam results as close to the beginning of the Fall semester as possible.
 Same-day decisions should not be expected.
-Each faculty panel will submit a single rubric for each student's materials along with any recommendations that will be vetted by the full graduate faculty before it is sent to students.
+The rubric for the qualifying exam will be provided to students in advance.

 Consistent with other exam milestones, two or more "fail" votes by Graduate faculty panelists will trigger a request for students to complete additional tasks if they believe students are not fully grasping certain concepts, having insufficient rationale for their programs, or if writing needs additional work.
-These "Revise and Resubmit" plans will be based on a holistic assessment of both the portfolio and the oral examination and will be tailored for individual students.
-Students who need to complete a Revise and Resubmit plan will be placed on academic probation within the department during the Fall semester to communicate the urgency with which tasks should be completed.
-Students should form their anticipated dissertation committee (internal ENGE faculty committee members only) who will be responsible for working with students until tasks are sufficiently completed (note: an external committee member can be added at this stage with approval of the ADH for Graduate Programs).
-Students will have the Fall semester to complete the Revise and Resubmit process.
-Failure to do so will result in program dismissal.
+These remediation plans will be based on a holistic assessment of both the written materials and the oral examination and will be tailored for individual students.

+Students will have the Fall semester to complete the remediation process.
 If there are extraordinary circumstances, extensions to this timeline may be requested in writing to the Graduate Committee, which has decision-making authority on each of those cases.
+If a student receives an extension, they may be placed on academic probation within the department to communicate the urgency with which tasks should be completed.
+Failure to complete the remediation process will result in program dismissal.

 As with all grades, the Graduate School permits students to appeal the exam result.
 Normally, appeals are directed to the course instructor, but the Qualifying Exam does not have an instructor.
 Therefore, the procedures are as follows.
 If appealing a result on the Qualifying Exam, the student should speak with their advisor.
-If the ADH for Graduate Programs is serving as the advisor, the student will need to find a member of the graduate faculty willing to serve as an advocate.
-The student and advisor/advocate will submit a written appeal to the ADH for Graduate Programs.
+The student and advisor will submit a written appeal to the ADH for Graduate Programs.
 The ADH and Graduate Committee will determine the appropriate course of action for addressing the appeal.
-Grounds for appealing an exam decision are governed by the Graduate School.